This post may contain affiliate links. Read the full disclosure here.

 You can literally wash pests away when you top water – any eggs that are developing in your soil, or larva, will be sent down the sink.

-Just don’t allow this to be your primary reason for top watering.
-Top watering can also increase the number of pests and the likelihood you’ll attract bugs in the first place, so it’s all just swings and roundabouts really.
+Top watering can also increase the number of pests and the likelihood you’ll attract bugs like gnats in the first place, so it’s all just swings and roundabouts really.

-Diminish mineral deposits
+Reduce mineral deposits

 Over time, salts and mineral deposits will build up in your soil.
 If you have terracotta pots, you can see the salts building up on the sides of the pots.

-These often come from the fertiliser you use and the water- those of you that live in areas of hard water will probably see more, and it might be an idea to either collect rainwater or use a water filter.
+These often come from the fertiliser you use and the water- those of us that live in areas of hard water will probably see more, and it might be an idea to either collect rainwater or use a water filter.

 If you have brown leave tips (read all about the causes in this post), it can be caused by a buildup of mineral deposits in the soil.